petercripps/learning-python/README.md

 I've also added links to a few other resources which, whilst not directly Python related, will be useful whilst putting together a Python program using a web frontend and for managing code etc.

+You can find some Python code examples built during my learning [here](code).

 Scroll to the end to get the curriculum I've put together to use these resources.

 ## Tools